 The trend toward the acceptance of Calvinism is evident at leading evangelical seminaries such as Trinity Evangelical Divinity School, Gordon-Conwell Theological Seminary, and Southern Baptist Theological Seminary.

-There are exceptions to this, but in my estimation there can be no doubt that Calvinism tends to cool evangelistic fervor.
+There are exceptions, but there can be no doubt that Calvinism tends to cool evangelistic fervor.
 Among Calvinists, evangelism is done IN SPITE OF Calvinism, not because of it.
 Those who protest that it doesn’t hinder evangelism point to EXCEPTIONS rather than to the rule.
 While Charles Spurgeon was an evangelistic Calvinist, for example, a large number of Calvinists of his day opposed him and denounced his broad, indiscriminate invitations for sinners to come to Christ.
 One Calvinist publication warned in Spurgeon’s day, “... to preach that it is man’s duty to believe savingly in Christ is ABSURD” (Earthen Vessel, 1857; cited in Spurgeon vs. the Hyper Calvinists by Iain Murray).

-A few years ago I visited the BOB JONES UNIVERSITY bookstore and was amazed at the large number of volumes that were available on Puritanism, and there is no warning about the Reformed theology.
+A couple of decades ago I visited the BOB JONES UNIVERSITY bookstore and was amazed at the large number of volumes that were available on Puritanism, and there is no warning about the Reformed theology.
 I thought to myself at the time that this probably signifies that many BJU teachers and graduates are being influenced by Puritan theology.

 Since then I have seen growing evidence of this.
 I know of formerly non-Calvinist Baptist churches that have become Calvinistic after BJU graduates were called to the pastorate.
 On a recent trip to Australia I was shown a publication (“Why Read the Puritans Today”) that was sent out to an independent Baptist mailing list by a BJ graduate.
 The booklet lists 10 reasons for the renewed interest in Puritanism.
 The recommendation was not accompanied by any warning about Reformed theology and its attendant Calvinism and Amillennialism.
 I don’t know if this BJ grad is a Calvinist, but he is certainly helping to promote Calvinism with this type of thing.

-When someone put the original edition of my article on the growth of Calvinism (from our Friday Church News Notes) on the SHAPERIRON.ORG blog site, there were 16 pages of responses and most of the replies were either in favor of or sympathetic toward Calvinism, or were neutral.
+When someone put the original edition of my article on the growth of Calvinism (from the Friday Church News Notes) on the SHAPERIRON.ORG blog site, there were 16 pages of responses and most of the replies were either in favor of, or sympathetic toward, Calvinism.
 Many of them ridiculed me in a fashion that I have found to be typical among “young” Calvinists.
-A haughty smirkiness characterized many of the responses.
+A carnal smugness characterized many of the responses.

 Another avenue whereby Calvinism is entering fundamentalist churches and homes is VISION FORUM.
 This organization has a worthy goal of building godly families and exhorting fathers to take the headship of their homes, and many of their materials are excellent and helpful.
 But Vision Forum is founded upon and permeated with Reformed Calvinistic theology.
 The statement of faith includes the following: “All who were chosen in Christ from eternity past are born again by the Holy Spirit, respond from their new hearts with repentance and faith in Jesus, are justified on the basis of the shed blood of Christ, become children of God, and are indwelt, sanctified, and sealed by the Holy Spirit until they are glorified at Christ’s return.”
 Vision Forum books include the following: John Calvin: Man of the Millennium, The Story of the English Puritans, The World’s Greatest Reformation History Library, The Geneva Bible Calvin Legacy Edition, Children’s Stories of the Reformation, Stories of the Covenanters in Scotland, Reformation Heroes, Famous Women of the Reformed Church, Puritan Fathers Classics Library, Gill’s Body of Doctrinal Divinity (hyper, hyper Calvinism).
 They even sell a statue of John Calvin!